MegaRockLabs/proxy-accounts/Readme.md

 # Proxy Accounts

-Proxy Accounts are smart contract based accounts or embed wallets used as an entry point to the blockchain and its applications.
-Accounts are controlled can be controlled by custom authentication methods, such as multi-chain cosmos public key, ethereum personal sign messages, passkeys (webauthn) and more.
+Proxy Accounts are minimal (smart contract) accounts or "embed wallets" that can be used as an entry point to a blockchain and its ecosystem.
+Accounts can be controlled by custom authentication methods, such as (multi-chain) cosmos public key, ethereum personal sign messages, passkeys (webauthn) signarures and more.

-See [smart-account-auth](https://github.com/MegaRockLabs/smart-account-auth) library for more details.
+See [smart-account-auth](https://github.com/MegaRockLabs/smart-account-auth) library for more information about credentials / authenticators

 ## Architecture